MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-kubernetes-service/includes/2-what-is-azure-kubernetes-service.md

 ![Image of replicated servers as multiple containers in an AKS Kubernetes cluster.](../media/2-deploy-AKS.png)

 AKS manages your hosted Kubernetes environment and makes it simple to deploy and manage containerized applications in Azure.
 Your AKS environment is enabled with features such as automated updates, self-healing, and easy scaling.
-Azure manages the master machine in the Kubernetes cluster for free.
+Azure manages the control plane of your Kubernetes cluster for free.
 You manage the agent nodes in the cluster and only pay for the VMs on which your nodes run.

 You either create your cluster in the Azure portal or use the Azure CLI to use AKS.
 When you create the cluster, there are Resource Manager templates to automate cluster creation.
 With these templates, you have access to features such as advanced networking options, Microsoft Entra Identity, and resource monitoring.
 Then, you can set up triggers and events to automate the cluster deployment for multiple scenarios.